-What is the appropriate behavior and etiquette when meeting the Queen of England?
+What is the appropriate behavior and etiquette when meeting the Queen?
 When they have held the throne of England for as many centuries as the Royal Family, a certain number of rules have accumulated for how ordinary people (aka commoners) should behave in their presence.
 If you mess up, chances are you won’t be thrown into the Tower of London, but it really would be best to get it right–if only to avoid public humiliation.

 First and perhaps most important of all, don’t touch the Queen.
 You can shake her hand … if she offers it.